arunviswanathan91/obese-model/README.md

 Notebooks use Colab-specific syntax (`%%R`, `%load_ext rpy2.ipython`) and `/content/drive/MyDrive/` paths that require adjustment for local execution.
-To reproduce analyses, upload notebooks to Colab, mount Google Drive, and update file paths accordingly.
+To reproduce analyses, upload notebooks to Colab, mount Google Drive, and update file paths accordingly. gigaTIME was ran in A-100 GPU with High RAM, rest of the analysis were ran in CPU with high RAM.

 ## Data Availability